My younger gay brother doesn’t know he’s dating my old sex buddy. Should I say something?

 By immersing in how each course of action would make you feel in your mind and body, it’s only then that you can determine what feels the best for you, with the least amount of anxiety, anger, guilt, or awkwardness.
 Once you figure out what would feel the best for you on an emotional level, you have your answer.

 In your current situation, you outlined several options.
 Waiting and acting surprised when your FWB shows up to the house for the holidays, for example, might make you feel inauthentic and anxious when you imagine actually being in that situation.
 Having to lie or mislead in a situation can be nerve-wracking.
-You might on edge that you’ll slip up and reveal that you actually knew about the relationship sooner.
+You might be on edge that you’ll slip up and reveal that you actually knew about the relationship sooner.
 Therefore, this might not be the best approach.

 On the other hand, when you imagine telling your brother right away about your previous relationship with his boyfriend, and laying it all out on the table, you might feel some relief (even if a bit off awkwardness).
 That’s a sign that you’re on the right path.
 Holding something as monumental as this in and not revealing it can create a build-up of anxiety, especially if you are normally fairly close and communicate well with one another.
 By telling your bro immediately, you’re demonstrating to him your loyalty and respect.